 What I enjoy the most about traveling alone is that you can mingle with other travelers rather easily.
 My flight reached El Calafate at 9 am, I had booked a direct transfer to El Chaltén but I had to wait until 1 pm.
-In the meantime, I bumped into a couple from Rafaela in Santa Fe province (like in the middle of the country), a boy traveling from Buenos Aires alone and a girl from Rosario, another city in Santa Fe.
+In the meantime, I bumped into a couple from Rafaela in Santa Fe province (like in the middle of the country), a boy traveling from Buenos Aires alone, and a girl from Rosario, another city in Santa Fe.

 I love hikes but it was clear that I didn’t want to go hiking alone, and boy, there are so many hikes in El Chaltén!
 The village is known as “The National Capital of Hiking” so, no more to say…

-While traveling on Las Lengas minivan I met another girl traveling alone for the first time so we started to chat and I asked her to come with me to the Chorrillo del Salto Waterfall, a 1-hour hike that can be easily done from any hotel.
-We got along really well and it was a relief no to have to stay at the hotel because I didn’t want to go on solo hiking.
+While traveling in Las Lengas minivan I met another girl traveling alone for the first time so we started to chat and I asked her to come with me to the Chorrillo del Salto Waterfall, a 1-hour hike that can be easily done from any hotel.
+We got along really well and it was a relief not to have to stay at the hotel because I didn’t want to go on solo hiking.

-The important when you travel alone is not the fear of course, but the open state of mind that going on solo travel put you in.
-This is great because fear decreases and you allow yourself to improvise, deal with the unexpected and make interesting new friends!
+The important when you travel alone is not the fear of course, but the open state of mind that going on solo travel puts you in.
+This is great because fear decreases and you allow yourself to improvise, deal with the unexpected, and make interesting new friends!

 This is the first long hike I made, it’s an 8-hour round hike called Laguna Torre.
 We decided to go together and some others from the Facebook group joined us.
-We got to be a rather Cosmopolitan group of Argentines, there were people from Buenos Aires, Santa Fé, but also Río Negro (which capital is Bariloche on the lake district), Salta Chaco (provinces of the north).
+We got to be a rather Cosmopolitan group of Argentines, there were people from Buenos Aires, Santa Fé, but also Río Negro (whose capital is Bariloche on the lake district), Salta Chaco (provinces of the north).

 We were all absolutely stunned: Each step farther into the road opened fantastic views of the valley and the Fitz Roy.
 Marvel was like breathing each step of the way.
 There was a wide-open cloudless blue sky that was absolute bliss.

-When we got to the lagoon at the foot of the colossus granite peaks we made our picnic and hanged out for a while around the lagoon.
+When we got to the lagoon at the foot of the colossus granite peaks we made our picnic and hung out for a while around the lagoon.
 Then two girls and I decided to keep going to the Maestri viewpoint, just 1.25 miles more.
-This is a steep climb through a rocky trail (watch out your feet!), but the views you get of the Maestri Glacier are spectacular.
+This is a steep climb through a rocky trail (watch out for your feet!), but the views you get of the Maestri Glacier are spectacular.

-The first miles you walk in a Wood of Lengas and Ñires, native trees of Patagonia, Mount Fitz Roy and the Piedras Blancas Glacier start to show.
+The first miles you walk in a Wood of Lengas and Ñires, native trees of Patagonia, Mount Fitz Roy, and the Piedras Blancas Glacier start to show.
 The viewpoint of the glacier is the first stop.
 Once we get out of the Woods, we continue through the valley to the Poincenot Campsite where the ascent to the lagoon starts.